Course Descriptions, Symbols, and Terms

 Certain notations are uniformly used in the course descriptions in this Bulletin.

 - Courses are not repeatable for credit unless a statement, “May be repeated for credit,” appears in the course description.

 - The figure in parentheses following the course title indicates the number of semester units for the course.
 Some courses may be offered for varying units and are indicated by specifying the range of units; e.g., (1-3).

 - All course prerequisites are listed in italics at the beginning of the course description.

-- The statement "Topic to be specified in Class Schedule" at the beginning of the course description indicates that a more specific topic has been developed for offering.
-The specific topic(s) will be listed in the Class Schedule.
+- The statement "Topic to be specified in Class Schedule" at the beginning of the course description indicates that a more specific topic has been developed and the specific topic(s) will be listed in the Class Schedule.

 - Some courses are offered jointly by one or more departments; e.g., I R 321 is also offered as PLSI 321.
 This notation appears at the end of the course description.
 “May not be repeated under alternate prefix.”